emil-muzz/emil-muzz/steamos-tricks.md

 ### Updating HoloISO

+:warning: _TODO: Update for HoloISO Immutable.
+Steam updates apply like they do on the Steam Deck.
+Discover can still update (some) packages.
+Will have to wait for another HoloISO release to see what the upgrade path is like._

 1. Once the new Holo installation is booted, walk through the OOBE, sign-in and connect to wifi.
 2. It seems like the pacman.conf file is out of date or deliberately disables the standard repositories.
 (This appears to be corrected after upgrading holoiso in #3)